 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment for all sales representatives is expected to increase 7% from 2014 to 2024, about as fast as the average for all occupation.
-During the same time, employment growth for purchasing managers is expected to be about 1%.
-The median salary for all sales representatives was $51,700, while purchasing managers earned a median wage of $108,120 per year, as reported in 2015 by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for all sales representatives is expected to increase 2% from 2018 to 2028, slower than the average for all occupations.
+During the same time, employment for purchasing managers is expected to decline by 7%.
+The median salary for all sales representatives was $58,510, while purchasing managers earned a median wage of $118,940 per year, as reported in 2018 by the BLS.

 Continuing Education Information